RhetTbull/appkitgui/README.md

     pass
 ```

-which is equivalent to an Objective-C method named `chooseFile:`.
+which is equivalent to an Objective-C selector named `chooseFile:`.

-If you prefer to use a more Pythonic method name, you can decorate the target method with the `objc.selector` decorator.
+If you prefer to use a more Pythonic method name, you can decorate the target method with the `@objc.method` decorator.
 For example:

 ```python
 @objc_method(selector=b"chooseFile:")